The Real Story

-- A combination of spiritual healing through study of scriptures and prayer, mental healing through the confession of past misdeeds and physical healing through
+- A combination of spiritual healing through the study of scriptures and prayer, mental healing through the confession of past misdeeds and physical healing through

 - The ability of the individual to fully heal from their addiction by accepting and believing in their Catholic religion.

-- Belief in the Father, The Son and The Holy Spirit as the primary basis for recovery from addiction.
+- Belief in the Father, The Son, and The Holy Spirit as the primary basis for recovery from addiction.